Air Guard and Reserves aid Woodbine IGNITE

 People are also reading…

-And how did this happen?
 Wagner, who is the Vice Wing Commander of the 185th of the Air National Guard out of Sioux City, put together, with congressional help and the Office of the Secretary of Defense, a plan to bring in Air National Guard and Air Force Reserve units to supply the manpower for the IGNITE building.
-Wagner is a colonel in Guard.
+Wagner is a colonel in the Guard.

-As McMahon showed off the raw IGNITE site, even with the building supplies, dust and construction noise shattering the quiet, it was easy to see that things were taking shape.
+As McMahon showed off the raw IGNITE site, it was easy to see that things were taking shape.
 It's a building with a lot of room and rooms.

 McMahon said the building has a place for a police officer and a cruiser, away from the students and faculty.

-Not only will the building house classes, outside there is an area set aside for agriculture both plants and animals.
+Not only will the building house classes, there is an outdoor area set aside for agriculture, including plants and animals.